Lawlez/dev.lwlx.xyz/md/blog/htb-obfsc4t10n-challenge-writeup.md

 > xlmodule.CodeModule.AddFromString contains many obfuscated lines of assembly code, I deobfuscated it by printing it via VBS.

-Here is the actualy assembly code payload:
+Here is the actual assembly code payload:

 ```cpp
 Private Type PROCESS_INFORMATION